sara-nl/spicercourse/extras/singularity-usage.md

 ## Using singularity containers

-In this section you will run the same E coli analysis but by importing software from a singularity  container.
+In this section you will run the same E. coli analysis but by importing software from a singularity  container.
 Let us first inspect what version of singularity is available on the system

 ```sh
 singularity version